OfficeDev/office-js-docs-pr/word/word-add-ins-javascript-reference/breaktype.md

 # BreakType (JavaScript API for Word)

+Specifies the form of a break.

+_Applies to: Word 2016, Word for iPad, Word for Mac_

 The following are the supported break types on the API.

 | Value         | Description     |